 That’s right, you won’t smell.
 My husband didn’t believe me and waited a month after I did to try it.
 I practically made him try it before heading out to work in the yard.
 A super sweaty activity.

 And guess what?!

-I’ve been using this for over a year now and I don’t think I’ll ever use anything else.
+I’ve been using this since 2011 and I don’t think I’ll ever use anything else.

-I made this about a year after I found the recipe, and was sad I didn’t try it sooner.
+I starting making deodorant about a year after I found the recipe and was sad I didn’t try it sooner.
 IT IS SO EASY!
-It takes a trip to the health foods store (or a visit to vitacost.com), a few minutes of prep, and will last you about three months for two slightly stinky people.
+You'll only need three ingredients that you either have on hand, or can get on Amazon or in the health foods store.
+It takes a few minutes of prep, and will last you about three months for two slightly stinky people.
 Six months if it’s just you.
 Double the recipe and go longer.

 Why would you want to make your own?
 Besides containing ingredients like aluminum or parabens, or other chemicals, anti-perspirants block your body from sweating.
 Sweat doesn’t smell, it’s just your body flushing crap out.
 Why would you want to hang onto the crap?
 Other natural deodorants can get pricey, and often don’t work well.
 This is cheap AND works.

 Combine 2 T each of baking soda and arrowroot powder.